Is a Correction Looming Ahead for Citigroup Inc. (C)

 Morgan Stanley gave a rating of “Equal-Weight” to C, setting the target price at $82 in the report published on December 06th of the previous year.

-Volatility was left at 2.66%, however, over the last 30 days, the volatility rate increased by 2.17%, as shares surge +1.38% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +2.69% upper at present.
+Volatility was left at 2.50%, however, over the last 30 days, the volatility rate increased by 2.90%, as shares sank -3.38% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.21% upper at present.

 Insider Trading